Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-09.md

 Since you are extending HTMLElement you'll need to be careful about overriding properties that exist in HTMLElement.

-Best practice: Use and underscore in front of all of the property names you define.
+Best practice: Use an underscore in front of all of the property names you define.

 ```JS
 this._name = 'widget' // good